MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-2 Mutating data.md

       );
     },
     // in case of an error, we should restore the UI to the prv state
-    // PS: context is an pbject that we create to pass data in between
+    // PS: context is an object that we create to pass data in between
     // our callbacks, here we need a context object that includes the
     // prvs todos before we updated the cache, we should create
     // the context and return it in the 'onMutate' callback so we can